jupyterlab/jupyterlab/docs/source/developer/extension_tutorial.rst

-Both of these commands will build the JavaScript into a bundle in the ``jupyterlab_apod/static`` directory, which is then distributed with the package.
+Both of these commands will build the JavaScript into a bundle in the ``jupyterlab_apod/static`` directory, which is then distributed with the Python package.
 This bundle will include any necessary JavaScript dependencies as well.
 You may want to check in the ``jupyterlab_apod/static`` directory to retain a record of what JavaScript is distributed in your package, or you may want to keep this "build artifact" out of your source repository history.